As the Adage Goes, Knowledge is Power

 Every business tracks key performance indicators, so metrics are a common talking point during sales conversations.
 But according to Tim, looking beyond these surface-level touchstones can prove a powerful sales tool.

-For example, some companies say they want to lower average handle time (AHT), but Tim attributes improvements in AHT and similar metrics to other shifts within the organization — they’re a byproduct of deeper change, not the cause of it.
+For example, some companies say they want to reduce call center average handle time (AHT), but Tim attributes improvements in AHT and similar metrics to other shifts within the organization — they’re a byproduct of deeper change, not the cause of it.

 “Push back on these deeply held metrics that are really vanity metrics, that don’t tell you the actual truth.
 You’re measuring average handle time because it’s the only thing you have to measure, but that doesn’t tell you what is actually changing from a behavioral level.
 Depending on what you’re selling, have that deep thought in mind.
 It sounds altruistic, but what is our stance as a company when it comes to these industry challenges?”